hewenhan/wordPress/wp-content/themes/brand/readme.txt

 	Show excerpt or full post, set the excerpt length.

 	== Full Width Template Page ==
-	In Page > Edit screen select Full Width from the Template dropdown list on the right hand side under Page Attributes.
+	In Page > Edit screen select Full Width from the Template dropdown list on the right hand side, under Page Attributes.
 This template is useful if you use a Page Builder like Elementor, Beaver Builder, etc.

 If you need more customization take a look at our add-ons at https://www.wp-brandtheme.com/add-ons